 When you put your home on the market, more often than not, you’ll make the most profit by selling to a traditional homebuyer.
 But this isn’t always the case.
-If you’re considering selling, you should think about how attractive your property might be to an investor.
+If you’re considering selling, you should think about how attractive your property might be to investors buying houses.

-Given these scenarios, here is what you can do to increase the market value of a home and make it more attractive to investors:
+Given these scenarios, here is what you can do to increase the market value of a home and make it more attractive to investors that buy houses:

 In some markets, rents are growing at a faster rate than home values.
-If you live in one of these areas, it’s smart to value your home both ways, as it just might be worth more to an investor.
-This is particularly true if investors have bought several homes or properties in your vicinity, as is currently the case in markets like Orlando, Detroit and Houston.
+If you live in one of these areas, it’s smart to value your home both ways, as it just might be worth more to a home investor.
+This is particularly true if investors have bought several homes or properties in your vicinity.
 These are signs that the market value of a home may be higher in the eyes of investors.

-You can use APV’s Home Rental Value tool to help determine what factors might increase your home’s value to investors.
+Have you ever wondered, how much will an investor pay for my house?
+You can use APV’s Home Rental Value tool to help determine your home’s value to investors that buy homes.